 Rachel Low completed her PhD in 2018 and is now Research Fellow managing the Family Resilience and Wellbeing Project.
 Her primary research involves examining emotion regulation processes as they develop within and impact familial interactions.
 Her research includes examining what emotion regulation strategies are effective during adult relationship interactions, such as when people are striving to achieve personal goals and need support or when couples are managing conflict.
 Rachel’s research also focuses on how emotion regulation processes within couples’ interaction spill over to subsequent family interactions, such as when parents are playing or interacting with their children.
 Rachel is also interested in investigating how parents’ emotion regulation strategies influence children’s emotional experiences and regulation abilities.
 [Read More]

-Emily Cross is in the final stages of her PhD.
+Emily Cross completed her PhD in December 2018.
 Her primary areas of research focus on the intersection between social attitudes, individual differences and functioning within close, intimate relationships.
 This includes research examining the impact of sexist attitudes, attachment insecurity and power dynamics.
 [Read More]

 Shanuki Jayamaya is in the final stages of her PhD.
 Her research explores the factors that determine the success of different strategies couples use to resolve relationship problems, and investigates the dispositions of support providers that undermine the effectiveness of support in close relationships.
 [Read More]